ulises-c/OnShape-DocuReader/docs/LLM_SPEC.md

 The Document Detail view is responsive and avoids clipped content on smaller window widths.

+## Document List Table Layout (Main View)

+### Overview

+The "Recently Updated Documents" table uses a fixed layout for predictable column sizing.
+The layout supports:

+- 4 columns: Name, Date Modified, Modified By, Location
+- 5 columns: (Select checkbox), Name, Date Modified, Modified By, Location

+### Column Width Rules

+Implemented in `public/css/components/tables.css`:

+- 5-column layout is activated only when the table has the `has-select-column` class.
+- In both layouts, the last column (Location) uses `width: auto` so it consumes remaining space.

+### Table and Container Sizing (Important)

+To eliminate persistent right-side “gap” artifacts caused by scrollbar gutter reservation and overlay scrollbar behavior, the main view no longer places the recent-documents table inside a vertically scrollable container.

+`public/css/views/documents.css` sets `.documents-section { overflow: visible; }` so the table fully renders vertically, and the browser does not reserve a scrollbar gutter that would reduce effective inline width.

+The table still uses:

+- `.doc-details-table { width: max-content; min-width: 100%; }`

+This makes the table expand to at least the container width, and also grow beyond it when content needs more space.

+### Key Files

+- `public/css/components/tables.css`
+- `public/css/views/documents.css`

 ### Behavior

 - Uses CSS Grid with 2 columns on wider screens.